Submitty/submitty.github.io/README.md

 bundle install
 ```

+During the install, it may hang up when installing the dependency ``nokogiri``.
+Don't worry: press enter and it should continue.

 ### Running the Site

 To view the site locally, and the results of any changes you make,